We use cookies on this website.

 How much does an IT security audit cost for an SME?

-How often should an IT security audit be performed?
+How often should an IT security audit be conducted?

-The recommended frequency is at least once a year, and after each major change to the IT system (cloud migration, deployment of a new application, security incident).
+The recommended frequency is at least once a year, and after every major change to the information system (cloud migration, deployment of a new application, security incident).
 Under NIS 2, regular and documented assessments are a legal requirement for the entities concerned.

 What is the difference between a security audit and a penetration test?